 - Explore Different Stages.
 This should be a no brainer for anyone, even if you’re in a group.
 But exploring stages will help you feel out the vibes, and discover where you feel most comfortable and also where you could meet the coolest people.

 - Pay Attention to Totems and Flags.
 Totems and flags serve more of a purpose than looking pretty and cool.
 Totems that say things like, “Come Dance with Us if You’re Alone” are becoming more and more popular, and can be an easy way to meet a new crew.
 You never know – you might also find flags from your home state or country – immediately connecting you to a new festival family.

 - Be Smart – And Don’t Be Afraid to Ask for Help.
 Raving solo was one of the best decisions I ever made.
 But it also requires you to be extremely prepared.
 Make sure you stay extra hydrated and take the extra precautions to ensure your own personal safety.
 If you meet new people, get their phone numbers so you have options to reach out to in case of an emergency – or if you just want to meet up with your new crew!

 - BE CONFIDENT!
 While I was initially embarrassed to rave alone, I’m now proud to do so.
 Embrace the fact that you have complete and utter freedom, and could potentially meet people who will be a part of your life for years to come.
-You never know who you’ll trade kandi with, who you’ll camp next to, who you’ll head bang next to on the rail, or whose life you might change forever.
+On the other hand, if you have a weird feeling about something — trust your instincts.
+Also, just keep in mind, you never know who you’ll trade kandi with, who you’ll camp next to, who you’ll headbang next to on the rail, or whose life you might change forever.